 - Showing evidence of the completion of a training program or course of study in the administration of local anesthesia and nitrous oxide

-- Showing evidence of the successful completion of a written examination in the administration of local anesthesia and nitrous oxide through the Northeast Regional Board of Dental Examiners (NERB) or any other agency approved by the Board
+- Showing evidence of the successful completion of a written examination in the administration of local anesthesia and nitrous oxide through the Commission on Dental Competency Assessments (CDCA) or any other agency approved by the Board

 You may apply for initial licensure as a dental hygienist and apply for authorization to administer local anesthesia or nitrous oxide at the same time or apply for authorization to administer local anesthesia or nitrous oxide after you have become licensed to practice dental hygiene.

 Step 6.
 Maintain Your Dental Hygienist License in Washington D.C.